 Conduct a perpetual risk assessment

 Risk assessment is essential to prevention.
 Indeed, it is important to understand all the risk factors related to undertaking the tasks entrusted to the employees.
 This evaluation must be carried out globally, but also by workstations.
 Indeed, each employee is subject to different risk factors, according to the tasks entrusted to him.
 The risk assessment must be based on the measurement of certain data, such as recurring positions, the employee’s exposure to noise pollution or the weight of the loads to be handled.

 Once the analysis phase has been completed, it is necessary to make employees aware of the risks to which they are exposed.
 The prevention phase must be considered as soon as possible, i.e., as soon as the employee is integrated into the company.
 This can be done through an ergonomic design of the workspace or a thorough reflection on the process of accomplishing the tasks.
 This will allow the employee to evolve and work in a space fully designed and adapted to these needs but also to maximize his psychosocial well-being.

 Humans are not machines!
 It is important to take into account human limitations and tailor tasks to human capabilities.
 In order to preserve its employees, the employer must put in place a maximum of technical and practical means intended to facilitate the work of its employees.

 Consider the technological advancements

 At a time when robotization and automation are more and more present in our lives, it is interesting to understand how it is possible to help employees in their daily tasks.
-This evolution of work is today a major challenge for companies and constitutes a real lever of action to fight against physical and mental disorders related to work.
+This evolution of work is now a major challenge for companies, and it constitutes a real lever of action to fight against physical and mental disorders related to work.
 This transformation must be closely linked to a watch in order to put in place the means most adapted to the needs of employees.